axelvaldez/radical-companies/_posts/RADICAL COMPANIES/2022-03-16-RADICAL COMPANIES for the Impatient.markdown

     <li>Each member determines their <em>Predictable  Recurring Income</em> (PRI).
 This is what they need to take home every month.</li>
     <li>Along with expenses, loan repayment, and other fixed expenses, the sum of all PRIs determines what for simplicity we’ll call the company’s breakeven point.</li>
     <li>Every month, the company pays its bills and all PRIs and what’s left is distributed as Earned Dividends according to each person’s <SPAN>RAD</SPAN>  allocations.
 This is the happy path.</li>
-    <li>When revenue doesn’t cover the breakeven point, a PRI Account for each member provides predictability.
+    <li>When revenue doesn’t cover the breakeven point, a <em>PRI Account</em> for each member provides predictability.
 As a company we can get a loan or  an investment for this fund.
-Then, as needed, money flows out of the PRI Account to cover a member’s full PRI.</li>
+Then, as needed, money flows out of the <em>PRI Account</em> to cover a member’s full PRI.</li>
-    <li>Each co-owner is responsible for her PRI Account and has to pay back what they got out of it.
+    <li>Each co-owner is responsible for her <em>PRI Account</em> and has to pay back what they got out of it.
 Most likely, this will be paid back out of Earned Dividends once revenue goes above breakeven, but this is something you’d have to experiment with.</li>
-    <li>In the worst case, if the company goes belly up, then if the PRI Account was funded with investment money, there’s no “debt” to be paid back.
+    <li>In the worst case, if the company goes belly up, then if the <em>PRI Account</em> was funded with investment money, there’s no “debt” to be paid back.
 If it was funded with a loan, then people with unpaid balances have to make good on that loan.</li>
    </ul>
    <p>The PRI functions a lot like a salary,  </p>
    <ul>
     <li>If I earned <em>more</em> than my PRI, then I can take home my PRI <em>and my Earned Dividends</em>.</li>
     <li>If what I’ve earned matches my PRI, then I take that much home.</li>
-    <li>If I earned <em>less than my PRI</em>, I still take home <em>the amount of money I expected</em>, because the PRI Account makes up the difference, but I now owe the difference to the PRI Account.</li>
+    <li>If I earned <em>less than my PRI</em>, I still take home <em>the amount of money I expected</em>, because the <em>PRI Account</em> makes up the difference, but I now owe the difference to the <em>PRI Account</em>.</li>
    </ul>
    <p>You’ll have to experiment with how these debts are settled.
 At its loosest, I could pay that debt “later” (<em>e.g.</em>, out of my future Earned Dividends).
-At its most rigid, I’d have to pay the PRI Account debt, plus interest, within 60 days.
+At its most rigid, I’d have to pay the <em>PRI Account</em> debt, plus interest, within 60 days.
 Our suggestion, as always, is to go for a policy that matches peoples' needs and situation.
 If a problem crops up, then tweak the policy as appropiate.
 In any case, don’t yield to imagined fears.</p>
    <p>In the example below, Salim, Daliah, Alicia, and Anita earned enough dividends to cover their full <em>Predictable  Recurring Income</em> (PRI); Kim and Julio earned less than their PRI, so money flows out of the <em>PRI Account</em> to make up the difference, but they now owe this much to the <em>PRI Account</em>.</p>
    <p style="font-family: courier new; font-size: smaller; text-align: center; width: 75%; border: silver dotted 1px; margin: auto; margin-bottom: 20px; ">
     <img src="/assets/img/en-predictable-recurring-income-pri-t0.svg" alt="A table and a graph.
 The table has two rows and six columns.
 The first row is labeled RADs and the second row PRIs.